Ayadi-Hassen/Jumia-end-to-end-test/README.md

 buy_product=driver.find_element(By.XPATH,'//*[@id="add-to-cart"]/button/span').click()

 ```
-- Identify the buy button with the method fin_elemnt(By.XPATH,"put the XPATH")
+- Identify the buy button with the method find_elemnt(By.XPATH,"put the XPATH")
 - Add to cart with the function click()
 - Confirm the order